Sunday, 13 December 2015

 November 30th - First Sunday of Advent

-The first Sunday of Advent is of semi-double rite and its liturgical colour, until after None this year, is violet.
-During Advent bishops exchange their violet choir cassocks for those of black with a mozzeta or mattelletum with violet linings.
+The first Sunday of Advent is of semi-double rite and its liturgical colour is violet.
+During Advent bishops exchange their violet choir cassocks for black ones with a mozzeta or mattelletum with violet linings.
 Cardinals of the Court of Rome wear their 'winter' violet merino apparel (in contrast to their summer mourning dress of violet watered-silk) in place of their watered-silk scarlet dress.
 The Office of St. Andrew the Apostle is transferred to Monday.

 At Mattins the invitatory is Regem venturum and this is sung in both the Dominical and ferial Offices of Advent until the third Sunday.
 The Office hymn is Verbum supernum.
 In the first nocturn the antiphons Veniet ecce Rex etc are sung with Pss.
 1, 2, 3, 6, 7, 8, 9, 10, 11, 12, 13 & 14.
 The lessons in the first nocturn are the Incipit of the prophet Isaiah.
 The first lesson is longer than that found in modern editions and continues with the first lines of the modern second lesson: Vae genti peccatrici... until ..abalienati sunt retrorsum.
 The second lesson begins Super quo percutiam... and continues until the end of the modern third lesson, ...Gomorrha similes essemus.
 The third lesson is absent from the modern books.
 It begins Audite verbum Domini... and continues until sanguine plenae sunt, i.e. VV.
 10 - 15.
 In the second nocturn the antiphons Gaude et laetare etc are sung with Pss.
 15, 16 and 17.
 The lessons are taken from the writing sof St. Leo on the fast of the tenth month.
 These are substantially longer than in the modern editions of the Breviary.
 The fourth lesson comprises the entirety of the modern fourth and fifth lessons.
 The fifth lesson contains text absent from the modern sixth and the sixth lesson text is completely absent from the modern editions.
 In the third nocturn the antiphons Gabriel Angelus etc are sung with Pss.
 18, 19 and 20.
 The homily is from St. Gregory's writing on St. Luke's Gospel.
 Again, these are significantly longer than those in the modern editions with the seventh lesson comprising of all of the modern seventh and eighth lessons.
 The eighth lesson contains all of the modern ninth and an equal amount of text from the St. Gregory's homily that is absent from the modern editions and the ninth lesson is completely absent from the modern Breviary.
 A ninth responsory, Ecce dies veniunt, is sung as the Te Deum omitted in the Office of Advent.